cesarvr/blog/content/post/prometheus.md

 ```

-The container section of that template is similar to do ```docker run -it busybox echo Hello World!; sleep 3600```, only difference is that instead of a pod is running your machine and also that container get executed in a remote machine.
+The container section of that template is similar to do ```docker run -it busybox echo Hello World!; sleep 3600``` in your machine, only difference is that in the case of OpenShift you container is running in a remote computer.

 We can login into the container by running the following command:

 ```sh
 oc rsh my-pod
 ```

-This will open a remote shell inside the container running by default in the pod.

 # More Containers